Forza Horizon: Development

 A partial reveal of the vehicle list began on Forza's Twitter and Facebook pages on 23 August 2012.
 The list includes a 1969 Pontiac GTO Judge, a 2012 Hennessey Venom GT, and a Lamborghini Countach LP500 QV, among many others.
 A season pass was confirmed for future downloadable content (DLC) on 25 September 2012.
-It allows players to download the first six car packs, consisting of six cars each, gives players five exclusive cars, and will grant access to the game's rally racing expansion pack slated for 18 December 2012 release.
+It allows players to download the first six car packs, consisting of six cars each, gives players five exclusive cars, and will grant access to the game's rallying expansion pack slated for 18 December 2012 release.
 Vehicle selections vary between monthly instalments, and each vehicle can be purchased individually if players so choose.
 These vehicles include the Lamborghini Aventador J, Gumpert Apollo Enraged, Alfa Romeo 8C Spider, 2011 Ford F-150 SVT Raptor Halo Edition and the 1993 McLaren F1.
 Unicorn cars — cars that are rare and unobtainable through conventional means — can be given to players by the developer for community involvement in both in and out-of-game situations and events.

 The 1000 Club was released on 16 April 2013, as a free DLC pack in the Xbox Marketplace.
 It was designed to extend the gameplay of Forza Horizon by adding new achievements and in-game medals.
 It includes two free cars, the Ruf CTR2 and the Ford F100.
 With the 1000 Club, each car in the game has about five or six in-game achievements that can be unlocked.
 By completing some of these achievements, players can unlock Xbox achievements.
 Forza Horizon was rated a 12 by PEGI and T by the ESRB; it is the only game in the Forza franchise to ever receive these ratings.

 Community Manager of the series, Brian Ekberg, announced in September 2016 that the game has reached the "End of Life" status, meaning that the game and all its DLC has been removed from storefront effective 20 October 2016.
 However, on 30 April 2022, the game was unexpectedly relisted on the Xbox Games Store for a few hours before being delisted again, although the DLC was not relisted during this time.
 In March 2018, Microsoft released an update for the game under the Enhanced for Xbox One X program, allowing the game to run under 4K resolution on supported consoles.
+In June 2023, Turn 10 Studios announced that the online servers for Forza Horizon and Forza Horizon 2 would be closed on 22 August that year, citing low contemporary player counts, rendering online multiplayer unplayable and preventing user-generated content from being shared or downloaded.